danielrosendo/academy/docs/get-started.md

 4. The [local exchange][academy.exchange.local.LocalExchangeFactory] manages message passing between users and agents running in a single process.
 Factories are used to create clients to the exchange.
 5. The manager uses an [`Executor`][concurrent.futures.Executor] to run agents concurrently across parallel/distributed resources.
 Here, a [`ThreadPoolExecutor`][concurrent.futures.Executor] runs agents in different threads of the main process.
 6. An instantiated agent (here, `ExampleAgent`) can be launched with [`Manager.launch()`][academy.manager.Manager.launch], returning a handle to the remote agent.
 7. Interact with running agents via a [`RemoteHandle`][academy.handle.RemoteHandle].
-Invoking an action returns a future to the result.
+Invoking an action returns the result.
 8. Agents can be shutdown via a handle or the manager.

 Running this script with logging enabled produces the following output: